 Rinse your bags under a faucet or in a bucket with just water until you get most of the blood out.
 The vast majority of the blood will easily come out with clean water.
 For stubborn chunks of meat, let the bags soak in a bucket four a couple of minutes and they will easily separate.

-In a bucket or sink, mix a solution of laundry detergent with cold water.
+In a bucket or sink, mix a solution of Dawn dish soap or unscented laundry detergent with cold water.
 Submerge your game bags into the bucket, stir them around and let them soak for 10 minutes.

-Rinse bags with clean water until the soap and bleach are out of the game bags.
-We like to do this in the kitchen sink, or outside with a hose.
+Rinse bags with clean water until the soap is out of the game bags.
+We like to do this in the kitchen sink or outside with a hose.

 Hang your bags to air dry.